geocoder21/AgentBasedModelling/README.md

 | Functions  | Info|
 |----------|-------|
-update  | agents carry out their functions (above) for the defined number of iterations (cont.)        | results are plotted run | agents are created and the plot animated create_agents | sheep and wolves created using slider values (cont.)               | coordinated obtained from web and allocated to agents
+update  | agents carry out their functions (above) for the defined number of iterations, results are plotted run | agents are created and the plot animated create_agents | sheep and wolves created using slider values, coordinated obtained from web and allocated to agents

 The update function moves the sheep and wolves at random.
 The sheep eat the environment and share with neighbours, whereas the wolves eat the sheep.
 The results are plotted and animated with a scatterplot.
 In my code sheep are represented by white dots and wolves by red dots.